Feed on

 Borland Pascal Runtime Error 200 patch

 There are at least two tools to patch Borland Pascal .EXE files to fix the runtime 200 problem, one is PATCHCRT.EXE from Kennedy Software.
-This has been reliable for me, but has the annoying problem of only operating on a single file at a time.
-In the case of Wildcat! there are a couple dozen .EXE files that need to have PATCHCRT run on them, so the only option is to just hunker down and do them one at a time until you’re finished.
+This has been reliable for me, but has the annoying problem of requiring tapping through screens and only operating on a single file at a time.
+In the case of Wildcat! there are a couple dozen .EXE files that need to have PATCHCRT run on them, so the only option is to just hunker down, keep pecking away, and do them one at a time until you’re finished.
 Further aggravating matters is that some .EXE files may be PKzip compressed and need UNP.EXE to restore them before PATCHCRT can work.
 Other info about this problem is on the PC Micro website via the wayback machine.

 Normally trying to run an unpatched .EXE file on a fast, modern (allegedly beyond 200 MHz) system results in the program exiting with something like Runtime error 200 at XXXX:XXXX.